-We have mentioned that the biggest problem in a smart card system is the splits in roles and responsibilities that lead to breaches in trust.
+We have mentioned that the biggest problem in a smart card system is the separations in roles and responsibilities that lead to breaches in trust.
 Therefore the easiest way to improve security of a smart card system is to reduce the number of parties involved in the communication.
 However, this proposal is against the current trend in the smart card industry as companies are promoting the use of multi-application smart cards.
 Deploying a multi-application smart card often means increase in the number of parties in a system, because currently not all companies have the capabilities nor the resources to design and market everything needed to implement a complete smart card system.
-Usually it will at least involve two to three parties.
 If it is possible to combine two or more roles in a multi-application smart card system, then many of the above mentioned attacks would simply disappear.
 Of course it is also possible to design more secure cryptographic protocols or defensive hardware and software mechanisms.